Toshiba Machine girds for tough battle with investor Yoshiaki Murakami | The Japan Times

 “The shareholders face a choice between the short-term return championed by Mr. Murakami and investments aimed at long-term return, which we stand for,” Sakamoto said.
 “It is up to them to judge whether this company has growth potential.”

-The company’s charm offensive is running up against rising concerns over the spread of the coronavirus, which has sent stock markets tumbling around the world.
-Toshiba Machine’s biggest exposure is to the automotive sector, where slowing demand for new cars and delay in the adoption of electric vehicles would impact orders for the company’s manufacturing equipment.
+The charm offensive is running up against rising concerns about the coronavirus, which has sent stock markets tumbling around the world.
+Toshiba Machine’s biggest exposure is to the auto sector, where slowing demand for cars and the delay in adopting electric vehicles would impact orders for its manufacturing equipment.
 Sakamoto acknowledged that cautious sentiment among investors would work in Murakami’s favor.

-Murakami has previously argued that Toshiba Machine’s proposal would require a two-thirds majority, something Toshiba Machine disputes.
+Murakami has previously argued that Toshiba Machine’s proposal would require a two-thirds majority, something the firm disputes.
 Murakami extended his takeover offer until April 16, to allow for consideration at the shareholder meeting later this month.
-A representative for Murakami said the activist still believes Toshiba Machine needs two-thirds of votes to push its poison pill plan through, declining further comment.

-“There is a way to improve corporate governance and maximize shareholder value without proposing a change in management,” Murakami wrote in an emailed response to questions in January.
-“We just want to have a voice that lets us contribute to the improvement of Toshiba Machine’s shareholder value.”

-Both sides have disclosed correspondence between them in an effort to sway public opinion.
-Toshiba Machine has detailed Murakami’s previous deals, saying his track record is one of disposing of shares at a profit and would go counter to management’s mission of increasing the enterprise’s value.
-Murakami has said he has the best interests of both the managers and shareholders in mind.